rockiger/reactpress/README.txt

 * Revamp the admin page to be cleaner and a React app itself
 * Add PHP namespaces
 * Use create-react-app in the admin area for dogfooding
-* Add post state label to signal the user a page was created by ReactPress
+* Add post state label to signal the user a page was created by Fulcrum
 * Test with WordPress 6.0.2

 = 1.3.2 =